Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Acknowledgments

 \section{Acknowledgments}

 This work could not have been possible without the extensive help of my PhD supervisors Oriane \textsc{Blondel} (ICJ, Villeurbanne, France) and Augusto \textsc{Teixeira} (IMPA, Rio de Janeiro, Brazil), and I would like to take this opportunity to thank them wholeheartedly for their involvement, kindness and patience.
-This work was supported by a doctoral contract provided by CNRS.
-Finally, my working in person with Augusto \textsc{Teixeira} in IST (Lisbon, Portugal) was enabled by grants from ICJ and Labex Milyon, and I would like to thank IST and especially Patricia \textsc{Gonçalves} and Beatriz \textsc{Salvador} for welcoming me away from ICJ.
+This work was supported by a doctoral contract provided by CNRS. {I would like to thank the reviewers who did a very thorough work and provided a great help in improving this article.} My working in person with Augusto \textsc{Teixeira} in IST (Lisbon, Portugal) and IMPA (Rio de Janeiro, Brazil) was enabled by grants from ICJ, Labex Milyon and INSMI.